paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

   (A) One individual, appointed by the Secretary, to represent the National Park Service.

-  (B) One individual, appointed by the Commandant of the Coast Guard..
-22 So in original.
+  (B) One individual, appointed by the Commandant of the Coast Guard..22 So in original.

   (C) Two individuals, appointed by the Secretary, after consideration of recommendations by the Governor of Massachusetts, to represent the Department of Environmental Management and the Metropolitan District Commission.